Professor Daniel Krauss answers frequently asked questions about the Psychological Science Major at CMC

 Q: How can I get involved in research in psychology?

-Q: Can I be a Psychology major and participate in an off-campus study program?
+Q: Can I be a Psychological Science major and participate in an off-campus study program?
 If so, how can I best structure my schedule of psychology courses?

-In addition, before studying abroad we recommend that you check with the psychology department chair to determine whether the courses you wish to take while abroad may count towards your psychology requirements.
+In addition, before studying abroad we recommend that you check with the Psychological Science department chair to determine whether the courses you wish to take while abroad may count towards your psychology requirements.

 Q: I am an Econ/Psych dual or double major.
 What statistics class should I take?

-A: Dual or double majors in Economics and Psychology are encouraged to take PSYC109 CM (instead of ECON120 CM) to fulfill their statistics requirement, especially if they plan to do an honors thesis in psychology.
+A: Dual or double majors in Economics and Psychological Science are encouraged to take PSYC109 CM (instead of ECON120 CM) to fulfill their statistics requirement, especially if they plan to do an honors thesis in Psychological Science.
 PSYC109 CM provides essential preparation for Research Methods (PSYC110 and 111L CM) and counts as a prerequisite for ECON125 CM (Econometrics).
 However, if you plan to do a thesis in Economics, ECON120 CM makes more sense than PSYC109 CM.

 Q: I’m not sure whether I want to do a one- or two-semester senior thesis project.
 What’s the difference?